budleigh/slugmaze/README.md

     To stray from the Path is to commit an act against nature, and such an act will be punished accordingly.

-  * The Maze may decide to transform itself.
-If this happens you must respect its wishes, for the Path is bound to the Maze by something [greater than ourselves](https://en.wikipedia.org/wiki/Affine_transformation).
+  * The Maze will transform itself.
+When this happens you must honor its transformation, for the Path is bound to the Maze by something [greater than ourselves](https://en.wikipedia.org/wiki/Affine_transformation).
     If you have visualized the Path, this is of no consequence.
-The Path does not change; only your perception changes.
+The Path does not change; only your perception of the Path changes.

   * The Path is unknowable.
 The Maze is unbeatable.
-The Game, as life, is unwinnable.
+The Game, as with life, is unwinnable.
 There is no escape.
 There is no victory.
-There is only the sweet embrace of death and darkness.
+There is only the empty void; the sweet embrace of death.

   * Use the arrow keys to move.

 ## Testimonial ##
-  A slug was shown a Path.
-The Path rotated beneath him.
-Since the slug was itself a part of the Path, it too rotated.
-Thus, the Path did not change.
+  A master and her student were shown a Path.
+The Path rotated beneath them.
+  The student stood still and watched as the master turned as one with the Path.

+  "Why do you move with the Path while it changes," asked the student.

+  "I have not moved, " said the master.
+"The Path has not changed."

-  At that moment, the slug was enlightened.
+  At that moment, the student was enlightened.

 ## Demo ##
   [Try it here](http://slugmaze.herokuapp.com/)